Constrained Boundary Labeling: Introduction

 More precisely, we study such constrained labelings in the \emph{boundary labeling} model, which is a well-studied special case of external labelings.
 Here, the labels must be placed along a rectangular boundary around the illustration~\cite{Bekos.2007}.
 Initial work placed the labels on one or two sides of the boundary, usually the left and right sides.
 For uniform-height labels, polynomial-time algorithms to compute a labeling that minimizes the length of the leaders~\cite{Bekos.2007} or more general optimization functions~\cite{Benkert.2009} have been proposed.
 Polynomial-time approaches to compute a labeling with equal-sized labels on (up to) all four sides of the boundary are also known~\cite{Kindermann.2016}.
 For non-uniform height labels, \NP-hardness has been shown in the general two-sided~\cite{Bekos.2007}, and in different one-sided settings~\cite{Bekos.2010a,Fink.2016}.
-Several leader styles have been considered, and we refer to the book of Bekos et al.~\cite{Bekos.2021} and the user study of Barth et al.~\cite{Barth.2019} for an overview.
-In this paper, we will focus on a frequently used class of L-shaped leaders, called \emph{\Po-leaders}, that consist of two segments: one is \textbf{\emph{p}}arallel and the other \textbf{\emph{o}}rthogonal to the side of the boundary on which the label is placed~\cite{Bekos.2007}, see \cref{fig:illustration-motivation_b}.
+Several leader styles have been considered, and we refer to the book of Bekos, Niedermann, and Nöllenburg~\cite{Bekos.2021} and the user study of Barth, Gemsa, Niedermann, and Nöllenburg~\cite{Barth.2019} for an overview.
+We will focus on a frequently used class of L-shaped leaders, called \emph{\Po-leaders}, see also \cref{fig:illustration-motivation_b}, that consist of two segments: one is \textbf{\emph{p}}arallel and the other \textbf{\emph{o}}rthogonal to the side of the boundary on which the label is placed~\cite{Bekos.2007}.
 These \Po-leaders turned out as the recommended leader type in the study of Barth et al.~\cite{Barth.2019} as they performed well in various readability tasks and received high user preference ratings.

 The literature considered various extensions of boundary labeling~\cite{Bekos.2015,Fink.2016,Gedicke.2021,Gemsa.2015}, and we broaden this body of work with our paper that aims at systematically investigating the above-mentioned constraints in boundary labeling from an algorithmic perspective.